greenelab/deep-review/sections/02_intro.md

 ### Types of biological problems

 In this review, we are interested in the application of deep learning to topics of biomedical importance.
-This covers a large range of biomedical topics, which we divide into three broad classes based on their applied areas.
+This covers a large range of topics, which we divide into three broad classes based on their applied areas.
 We then briefly introduce the types of questions, approaches and data which are typical for each class in the application of deep learning.

 #### Disease and Patient Categorization

-One important topic in the biomedical field is the accurate classify diseases and disease subtypes.
+One important topic in the biomedical field is the accurate classification of diseases and disease subtypes.
 In the oncology field, current "gold standard" approaches are limited to either histological approaches, requiring manual human expertise, or shallow molecular markers, such as the cell surface receptors or small panels of genes.
 One example is the current PAM50 approach in classifying breast cancer, which utilizes the expression of 50 marker genes in order to divide breast cancer patients into six subtypes.
 Significant heterogeneity still remains within these six subtypes (Mayer et al. 2014)[@doi:10.1158/1078-0432.CCR-13-0583].
 Given the increasing wealth of molecular data available, it seems that a more comprehensive subtyping is possible.

 Several studies have used deep learning methods in order to better categorize